Jewel (2001 film): Plot

-Jewel reads of a "miracle school" in Los Angeles, California, that is reputed to help children like Brenda Kay, and proposes that the family moves there to find work while Brenda Kay attends the school.
+Jewel reads of a "miracle school" in Los Angeles, California, that is reputed to help those in need like Brenda, and proposes that the family moves there to find work while Brenda attends the school.
 While Leston considers, Burton decides to go to California immediately to look for work.
-Brenda Kay, meanwhile, has a couple of near brushes with death.
+Brenda, meanwhile, has a couple of near brushes with death.

-Jewel has secretly applied to the special school and Brenda Kay has been accepted.
+Jewel has secretly applied to the special-ed school, and Brenda has been accepted.
 To raise money, Jewel secretly starts selling items from her home.
-Eventually Leston notices and confronts her.
+Eventually, Leston notices and confronts her.
 After an argument, he agrees to move to California, on condition that they return to Mississippi someday.

 Except Raylene, who gets married and stays in Mississippi, the Hilburns relocate to Los Angeles to reunite with Burton, now working at a garage.
-Leston finds work, and Brenda Kay enrolls in the school, run by director Nathan White.
-For the first time, Brenda Kay meets other children like herself, and Jewel is not solely responsible for her.
+Leston finds work, and Brenda is enrolled in the school, run by director Nathan White.
+For the first time, Brenda meets other people like herself, and Jewel is not solely responsible for her.

-In 1961, Brenda Kay is sixteen.
-The school has not raised Brenda Kay's attainment, but Leston has a better job, and Jewel works at the school as an assistant.
-White suggests to Jewel that she must let go of Brenda Kay, as her efforts are holding her daughter back.
+In 1961, the school has not raised Brenda's attainment, but Leston has a better job, and Jewel works at the school as a paraprofessional.
+White suggests to Jewel that she must let go of Brenda, as her efforts are holding her daughter back.
 Keeping her promise to Leston, they return to Mississippi to search for a new house, but Leston realizes that his home is now in Los Angeles, and Mississippi is his past.
 They return to California and resume their lives.
-Gradually, Jewel accepts White's argument that Brenda Kay must be allowed to live her own life.
-White recommends a group home for adults with Down Syndrome, where Brenda Kay will learn to live independently from Jewel's over-protective care.
+Gradually, Jewel accepts White's argument that Brenda must be allowed to live her own life.
+White recommends a group home for adults with developmental disabilities, where Brenda will learn to live independently from Jewel's over-protective care.

-The Hilburns leave Brenda Kay at the home with the new friends she has made.
+The Hilburns leave Brenda at the home with the new friends she has made.
 Jewel visits her often, but has finally realized the importance of letting her grow by herself.